deta/space-docs/src/pages/docs/en/quickstart-guides/sveltekit.md

 Your project is now configured to run on Space.
 Let's run it!

+> Note that in some cases, you might not have the Node.js dapter installed.
+>
+> To install it, run `npm install @sveltejs/adapter-node` (or a similar command for your package manager)

 ## Run it on Space
 After making sure you've installed the [Space CLI](/docs/en/basics/cli), run the following command in your project's directory: